DanielCConlon/portfolio-generator/README.md

 Learn how to work with data more efficiently, using new JavaScript features and array methods.

 Use Node.js’s modularity to keep the functionality clean and easy to read.

+Used object destructuring and learned about the rest and spread operators to help keep the data organized.

+Broke a function into multiple pieces to make it easier to read the code for a specific section of the HTML template.

+Leveraged HTML elements by using new array methods .filter() and .map() to take input data and return HTML data with it.

+# 9.4

+Understand how to use the fs module to copy files from one location to another.

+Create JavaScript Promises to handle asynchronous functionality in a cleaner way.